History Course Descriptions

 This course examines the history of the bubonic plague and other contagions, focusing particularly on the Black Death of 1347 to 1351.
 Through the use of the course’s thematic material, students will be introduced to the basic skills used by historians in their investigation of the past, including a close reading and contextualization of primary source texts, the study of historical interpretations and controversies, citation and research methods, effective writing techniques and oral communication skills.

-This course examines the history of revolution from 1789 to 1917.
+This course examines the history of revolutions.
 Through the use of the course’s thematic material, students will be introduced to the basic skills used by historians in their investigation of the past, including a close reading and contextualization of primary source texts, the study of historical interpretations and controversies, citation and research methods, effective writing techniques and oral communication skills.

 Examines the history of Native Americans from the 1400s to the present.
 Topics include cultural diversity before European invasions as well as Indian-European encounters.
 The slave trade, Indian Removal, accommodation and resistance will also be discussed.
 From Cahokia mounds to the Great Plains resistance, the class provides insights into the complexity of Native American societies and the diversity of the American experience.